Nicola Willis: First term, 2018-2020

 Willis contested the 2017 election as National's candidate for the electorate of Wellington Central, and was number 48 on the party list.
-Her platform of being "a champion for the predator-free policy" and an "advocate for the city's 'world class public service'" gained her 26% of the electorate vote after distribution of preferences, about half of the vote given to Grant Robertson.
+Her platform of being "a champion for the predator-free policy" and an "advocate for the city's 'world class public service'" gained her 26% of the electorate vote, about half of the vote given to Grant Robertson.

 On the preliminary result, it appeared that Willis would enter parliament as a party list MP, but her party's final result was inadequate.
 As she was second in line to fill a National Party list vacancy, she was finally given a seat in parliament several months later, after the resignation of Steven Joyce in March 2018.
 National leader Simon Bridges appointed Willis National's spokesperson on early childhood education.

 Willis was vocal against Grant Guilford's unsuccessful attempt to change Victoria University of Wellington's name to the University of Wellington.

 Willis was a key player in Todd Muller's move to replace Bridges as party leader in a 2020 leadership coup, playing the role of Muller's "numbers man" alongside Chris Bishop.
 She was rewarded with a ranking of 14 in the party caucus, and the housing and urban development portfolios.
 Only 55 days later Muller resigned, becoming the shortest-serving leader of any political party represented in Parliament in New Zealand's history.
 Under Muller's replacement Judith Collins, Willis was ranked 13th in caucus and given the education portfolio.
 With Muller's backers Bishop and Willis rising under Collins, political commentators speculated that "potential dissenters are being kept busy with big new portfolios."